amygorgon/didtyronzil/docs/implementation/models.md

 }
 ```

-Replace acts as a complete state reset that replaces a DID's current PKI metadata with the state provided - also used to create new DIDs.
+'Replace' acts as a complete state reset that replaces a DID's current PKI metadata with the state provided - also used to create a new DID.

 ## Delta model